iii-org/akasha/readme.md

 # Installation

-We recommend using Python 3.8 to run our Akasha package.
+We recommend using Python 3.8 to run our akasha package.
 You can use Anaconda to create virtual environment.

 ```bash